-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 I owe to the first the terrestrial images, to the second the underwater images...

 An island in transformation

 Koh Lipe, as pretty as it is, gives me mixed feelings.

 The island is superb, really, the beaches are top.
 But the current development of bungalows, restaurants, bars and stores is worrying.
 The tourist business will cause a lot of damage.
 And it has already started.

 Getting back to my broken camera stories, guess which model Regis owns?
 A model whose tired screen was suddenly covered with a black spot of dead pixels?
 A spot that spread more and more, until it covered the whole central focus area, after two dives?
 And which stopped displaying any image when it came back to shore?